 6. “I have no time to relax.”

-This one is common with women in particular.
+This one is common.
 Everyone has time for the things in life they see as important.
 So make YOURSELF a priority – YOU are important.
 Make time in your day for YOU!
 Start with an hour and work up to a day.
 Believe it or not this will give you more time and energy to do all the other necessary things.

 7. “Hating how you look…